openfootball/clubs/talks/football_db_intro.md

-# All-Together Now - Machday Widget Example -  `footballdb.widget.js`
+# All Together Now - Machday Widget Example -  `footballdb.widget.js`

 Use like: